Ultimate guide to employee referral programs: tips, benefits and examples

 • Career sites – 14% retention.

-Your employees possess an in-depth understanding of your workplace practices and the day-to-day demands of your organization.
+Your employees have an in-depth understanding of your workplace practices and the day-to-day demands of your organization.
 In this sense, they are equipped with better operational insight than many of their HR counterparts.
 This insight is often communicated to referred candidates.
 Candidates sourced through your careers site or job boards often miss out on this valuable insight.

-Better retention levels also indicate a better quality of hire – a vital yet often difficult to define, factor for many hiring professionals.
+Better retention levels also indicate a better quality of hire—a vital yet often difficult to define factor for many hiring professionals.

-Reduced time to hire
+2. Reduced time to hire

 The longer your hiring process the more you risk losing the talent in your pipeline.
-One study suggests that time to hire for employee referrals is estimated at 29 days, compared to 39 days for applicants hired through job boards and 55 days through your careers page.
-To ensure an efficient hiring process, prioritize your referred candidates above other applicants by tagging them in your Applicant Tracking System (ATS).
+One study suggests that time to hire for employee referrals is estimated at 29 days, compared to the overall average of 44 days.

 The use of an automated calendar sharing tool can help to speed up the hiring process with referral candidates and help hiring managers to facilitate a rapid hiring process.
 HR can use key features like ‘’Find the time” to select interview slots with confidence and confirm scheduled times with both interviewers and candidates with just one click.
 Real-time updates and 24/7 connectivity are also essential to respond quickly to candidate or internal queries.

-A consistent source of pre-qualified candidates
+3. A consistent source of pre-qualified candidates

 Employee referrals provide your business with access to candidates with hard to source skills.
 Typically, people will network with people employed in similar jobs to them.
 Candidates sourced through employee referrals are pre-qualified by your own employees.
 This makes referral candidates easy to move more quickly through your pipeline compared to candidates sourced through traditional recruitment sources.

-Higher applicant conversion rate
+4. Higher applicant conversion rate

-Candidates sourced through employee referrals enjoy a higher applicant conversion rate.
-While they represent only 7% of all applicants, they account for 40% of all hires.
 Recruitment metrics provided by your ATS can enable HR to differentiate between the source which produces the highest candidate volume compared to the source of your most successful hires.
 The difference is critical to create a smarter hiring process.

-Better cultural fit
+5. Better cultural fit

 Better cultural fit leads to higher levels of retention and happier employees.
 But the majority of hiring teams struggle to succeed in this core area: